Collateral Consequences Of A Criminal Conviction

-Those convicted of a felony will not qualify as a juror in the state of Michigan.
-This restriction applies in local, state, and federal courts.
+- The Right to be a Juror: Those convicted of a felony will not qualify as a juror in the state of Michigan.
+This restriction applies in local, state and federal courts.

 - Accounting: License will be revoked if a crime involving fraud or dishonesty was committed